 What to bring:

-- A tripod or monopod to steady your camera and prevent camera shake.
-When using a tripod, you will also be able to shoot at a lower ISO number to help avoid noise in images.
+- A tripod, monopod or selfie-stick to steady your camera or camera phone and prevent camera shake.
+When using a camera support, you will also be able to shoot at a lower ISO number to help avoid noise in images.

 - A small to mid-sized flashlight to use when you must adjust camera settings in the dark.